Eril — 0200 Transcript Of Conversation With Scout Berra

 Either she has not heard of the strange and occasionally terrifying things that happen under the Temple, or she has.
 Perhaps she just means one of the upper cellars.

 He nods, “Very well.”
-And he waves you free.
+And he waves her free.

 Berra bows, and steps backwards, and then turns to go.
 She is already speeding up as she leaves, happier to be back at the Temple than in her Lord’s presence.